Cheekyshroom/assembly-musings/README.md

   (_comment Function call to one defined in our standard library.)
   (_print_string $welcome)
   (_user_defined_function $10 $buffer)
-  (_comment Nested function calls are nice too, this one gets returned as it's the last call in a function.)
+  (_comment Nested function calls are nice too
+     this one gets returned as it's the last call in a function.)
   (_add $20 (_sub $5 (_mul $2 $3))))

-(_comment A function that prints our message several times (infinitely :^)) (_function _user_defined_function (times message) (_print_string message)
+(_comment A function that prints a message as many times as desired) (_function _user_defined_function (times message) (_print_string message)
   (_if (_equal times $0)